 Radioactivity in the air

-Air is one of the most important pathways by which radioactivity can disperse in the environment.
+Air is one of the most important ways in which radioactivity can spread in the environment.
 This is because air currents can transport radioactive particles over long distances.
-Therefore, the measurement of radioactivity in air is one of the most important tasks we perform in environmental monitoring.
+Therefore, the measurement of radioactivity in the air is one of the most important tasks we carry out as part of environmental monitoring.
 Radioactive particles in the air are collected at ten locations throughout Austria (see graphic).

 Most radioactive substances in the air are bound to droplets or particles (aerosols).
 During sampling, air is sucked through a filter.
 The droplets and particles remain on the filter and are collected.
 At some sites, additional special collection devices are operated (Vienna, Linz and Innsbruck) in order to also detect gaseous radionuclides, such as radioactive iodine.

 The air filters are vacuumed over a period of one week.
 After that, the air filters are exchanged and sent to our radioactivity measurement laboratories.
 The filters are pressed into appropriate measuring containers and a measurement on highly sensitive detectors follows.
 Our experts evaluate the measurement results and immediately report any unusual readings to the responsible federal ministries.
 In 2022, a total of 807 samples were collected and analyzed for air monitoring.

 Nuclides are a type of atoms.
 Radioactive nuclides are also called radionuclide.
 In the air, mainly natural radionuclides are detected.
 These are formed from the radioactive noble gas radon or are produced in the atmosphere by radiation from outer space (cosmogenic radionuclides).

 The most important cosmogenic radionuclide is beryllium-7.
 The following figure shows an example of the variation of the beryllium-7 content in the air in Klagenfurt over the last years.
 The fluctuation at the different seasons is mainly related to the weather.

 Radionuclides - Klagenfurt: Cesium-137